FirstLegoLeague/launcher/docs/userguide.md

 ### Home

-The `Home` screen provides clickable links to open the modules in the browser.
+The `Home` screen provides clickable links to open the modules each in it's own browser tab.
-For example, click the `Clock` (timer) link to open the `Timer`.
-You can also press the `copy` button to copy the module address, and then paste it into the browser address bar.
+For example, click the `Timer` or it's ip address to open the `Timer`.
+You can also press the `Copy link` button to copy the module address, and then paste it into the browser address bar.
 Do this when your default browser is not Chrome.

 ### Settings